celluloid/celluloid/README.md

 Supervisors; with Supervision Containers (Groups), Configurations, and Trees for [Celluloid](https://github.com/celluloid/celluloid).

+To supervise actors, you have many options:

 # Using supervisors.

-To supervise an actor, you have several options:

 ### Directly